hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 This isn’t a new idea — this is the missing piece everyone was too restricted to implement.”

+DFH should have been created in 1998

+it could have been created at any point

+but organizational forces prevented it

 Table of contents

 purpose